 For Mx, the unit width is a unit distance at the center of the element, parallel to the local Y axis.
 For My, the unit width is a unit distance at the center of the element, parallel to the local X axis.
-Attached is a diagram to clarify this.
-It is taken from section 1.6.1 of the Technical Reference manual.
+Diagrams explaining the various plates forces, moments and streses are available at section 1.6.1 of the Technical Reference manual.

 SUPPORTS 1 TO 529 ELASTIC MAT DIRECT Y SUBGRADE 4